-Filter DNS on home or office network · Cloudflare for Teams documentation
+Filter DNS on home or office network

 All security risks to include all options or check individual types of threats in the dropdown.

-The policy will block security threats for any location in your Cloudflare for Teams deployment.
+The policy will block security threats for any location in your Cloudflare Zero Trust deployment.
 If you want to only block the security risks selected above for the location created previously, add an

 AND rule to the selector.
 Choose